 As he raised his head, he saw a person clad in saffron, wearing the Rudraksha beads, walking towards his house.
 The person’s face exuded saintliness and radiance.
 It was as if he was some divine being.

 Senthan was trembling with joy.
 “Of course, Holy Sir!
 It is my privilege to feed you.
 Please, please do come in” The words had come out of his mouth involuntarily.
 As he gave the person water to wash his feet, Senthan’s logical mind came to the front.
 “What are you going to feed him Sentha?” it said.
-“You know very well there is not even a morsel of rice at home”
+“You know very well there is not even a grain of rice at home”

 As if reading Senthan’s mind, the holy person said, “I am not particular about rice, my friend.
 I will happily partake whatever you give me.
 All I want is some food”.

 Nodding his head in a hurry, Senthan rushed in to see if anything was available in the kitchen.
-His eyes fell on the small quantity of Ragi flour kept in a corner of a shelf and some little bit of jaggery in a small tin.
+His eyes fell on the small quantity of Ragi flour kept in a corner of a shelf and some little bit of jaggery in a small vessel.
 Coconuts, being grown almost in all houses, used to be available in the house always.

 Praying to Lord Shiva to forgive him for not feeding rice and a full meal, Senthan offered this “kali” to the guest with great hesitation.
 The guest was so happy consuming the dish and kept telling Senthan that the dish was extremely tasty so much so that he wanted some of it to be packed for his dinner!